JeffreyBenjaminBrown/hode/docs/rslt/rslt.md

 from the relationship "Bill #confuses Mary".

-A `Tplt` contains a list of `Expr` values, which we might call "joints" or "separators".
+A `Tplt` contains a list of `Expr` values, which we might call "separators".
-In the relationshiop "Bill #gave flowers #to Mary", the `Tplt` has two joints: "gave" and "flowers".
+In the relationshiop "Bill #gave flowers #to Mary", the `Tplt` has two separators: "gave" and "flowers".
-A joint can involve multiple words, in which case it helps to use parentheses, as in, "Bill #(gave or intended to give) flowers #to Mary".
+A separator can involve multiple words, in which case it helps to use parentheses, as in, "Bill #(gave or intended to give) flowers #to Mary".